Behind the Camera

 I'm really bad at talking about myself, but you should probably know a little bit about the person who's going to potentially be with you during some of the most important moments of your life, right?
-Transplanted from San Diego, my husband Shawn and I currently live on Oahu thanks to his military career, along with our rescue pup Sadie.
-When I'm not working or hanging with the fam, you can find me beach combing for shells or at the thrift store finding deals.
+Transplanted from San Diego, my husband Shawn and I currently live in Clarksville, Tennessee thanks to his military career, along with our rescue pup Sadie.
+When I'm not working or hanging with the fam, you can find me tending to my plant babies or at the thrift store finding deals.

 If you can't already tell, I'm a true romantic at heart.
 I love Love and everything that comes with it.
 I'm a typical Pisces, and pour 100% of my heart and soul into everything I do (which can quickly lead to burn out.)
 I'm also a natural introvert, so after a big wedding you can usually find me locked inside my quite house for 3 days.
 The most notorious trait of mine is that I have a very very big sweet tooth (which means there's ALWAYS room for dessert.)